What is a working with children check?

 There are other work or volunteer situations that require you to have a WWC check.
 Your state or territory authority will be able to tell you about these situations.

-Working with children (WWC) checks: Australian states and territories
+Working with children checks: Australian states and territories

-Working with children (WWC) checks are called different things in different Australian states and territories.
+Working with children checks are called different names in different Australian states and territories.
 For example, you might hear them called working with children cards, working with children or vulnerable people clearances, blue cards (in Queensland) or ochre cards (in the Northern Territory).

-The requirements for a WWC check depend on your state or territory.
-To find out more, follow the link for your state or territory below.
+The requirements for a WWC check depend on the state or territory you’re working or volunteering in.
+To find out more, follow the link for your state or territory below:

 - Northern Territory – Working with children clearance: apply and renew